 HARO Link Building: How to Get Links from Top Media

 With thousands of new websites launched daily, the link-building landscape will grow more competitive in 2022 and beyond.
 Businesses can’t rely solely on directory sites and low-authority guest posts to beat the competition.
-You need links from high-authority media sites to build your domain’s authority and diversify your backlink profile.
+It would be best if you had links from high-authority media sites to build your domain’s authority and diversify your backlink profile.